WBgrok/wbmarkov/readme.md

 	but a populated model will give you word, digram and trigram stats for whatever you fed it.
-	You can then use this to work out statistical properties of the sample text, check its accuracy working out its (delightfully named) perplexity (http://en.wikipedia.org/wiki/Perplexity) or use it to check how close a given text matches the model (eg to identify an author).
+	You can then use this to work out statistical properties of the sample text, check its accuracy working out its (delightfully named) perplexity (http://en.wikipedia.org/wiki/Perplexity) or use it to check how close a given text matches the model (eg. to identify an author).